The Shipping Law Review: Panama

 - the parties submit themselves, either expressly or tacitly, to their jurisdiction.

 Article 566 of the CMP contains conflict-of-laws rules.
-In general, in contractual claims, the maritime courts apply the substantive laws agreed on by the parties to the contract to resolve the dispute.
+In general, in contractual claims, the maritime courts apply the substantive laws agreed by the parties to the contract to resolve the dispute.
 In tort claims, the substantive law of the flag state of the relevant vessel, or the laws of the place where the tort occurs, are applied to resolve disputes.

 ii Arbitration and ADR